**Please only visit the Library if absolutely necessary**

 Registered staff and students of Trinity College Dublin.

 The Library provides a scan on demand service for registered staff and students to enable requests for scanned copies of print book chapters and journal articles.
 Scan on demand is designed to support readers who cannot physically make it to the Library and who may require materials not within the scope of the Click & Collect and Postal Delivery services.
 As such, scan on demand is primarily for periodical and other reference materials.
+Requests can take up to two weeks to be fulfilled.

 The scan on demand service is free of charge.
 Please note that it can often take a week or more to fulfil requests due to delivery schedules from off-site storage and staff capacity.